WBZG: WLRZ

 In September 1984, the station's call sign was changed to WLRZ.
 WLRZ would air an adult contemporary format.
 By 1990, the station had begun airing a classic rock format.
 In 1994, the station was sold to Valley Plus Broadcasting for $150,000.
 In 1997, the station was sold to Mendota Broadcasting, Inc., along with 103.3 WAIV, for $700,000.

 WBZG

 In July 2000, the station's call sign was changed to WBZG, and the station was branded "The Buzz".
 However, in August 2000, 107.7 WBZM in Bloomington would begin broadcasting with "The Buzz" branding, airing a modern rock format.
 Unbeknownst to WBZG, the owner of WBZM had trademarked "The Buzz" branding for the entire state of Illinois, and WBZG stopped calling itself "The Buzz" to avoid a lawsuit.
 The station would later be branded "100.9 FM Rocks!".

 On January 24, 2023, it was announced that Studstill Media had sold WBZG, along with its sister stations, to Shaw Media in Crystal Lake, Illinois, for a total of $1.8 million.
-The sale is presently under FCC review with anticipation of being completed later in the year.
+The sale was under FCC review for just under two months before being finalized on March 23, 2023.
+Shaw Local Radio officially assumed ownership of WBZG and its sister stations on April 3, 2023.